Data Integration Via Analysis of Subspaces (DIVAS): Methodology

-The continuity of these distributions in the singular values $\Db$ suggests use of a (parametric-like) bootstrap estimator of these quantities based on the estimated $\hat r\times\hat r$ singular value matrix $\hat\Db$.
+The continuity of these distributions in the singular values $\Db$ suggests use of a {\em parametric bootstrap} estimator of these quantities based on the estimated $\hat r\times\hat r$ singular value matrix $\hat\Db$.
 In particular, we form a bootstrap replication of a signal matrix $\Ab^{\circ} = \Ub^{\circ} \hat{\Db} \Vb^{\circ\top}$, where $\Ub^{\circ}$ and $\Vb^{\circ}$ are random $d\times\hat{r}$ and $n\times\hat{r}$ orthonormal matrices, respectively.
 Using this randomly rotated estimated signal matrix along with an estimate $\hat{\Eb}$ of the noise matrix $\Eb$, we form a bootstrap replication of the data matrix $\Xb^{\circ} = \Ab^{\circ} + \hat{\Eb}$.
 If the rotational invariance assumption is satisfied, and the estimated $\hat\Db$ is close to $\Db$ this construction produces replicate signal and data matrices with principal angle structure drawn from a similar distribution as the unobserved principal angle structure between the true signal and data matrices.
 An important, and perhaps surprising point is that the na\"ive noise matrix estimate $\hat{\Eb} = \Xb - \hat{\Ab}$ is not appropriate for use in this construction.
-This is because $\Xb-\hat{\Ab}$ has insufficient energy in the directions associated with $\hat{\Ab}$.
-Details of this including our proposed noise matrix estimator can be found in Appendix~\ref{sec:noise}.
+This is because $\Xb-\hat{\Ab}$ has insufficient energy in the directions associated with $\hat{\Ab}$, and therefore has eigenvalues that don't follow the Marchenko-Pastur distribution in the manner expected for a noise matrix under our assumptions.
+Our proposed estimator, labeled $\hat{\Eb}_{impute}$, is shown in \eqref{eq:ehatimpute} and corrects for the insufficient energy through imputation via Marchenko-Pastur random variates.
+See Appendix~\ref{sec:mp} for details on the Marchenko-Pastur distribution and Appendix~\ref{sec:noise} for full details on the poor performance of $\Xb-\hat{\Ab}$ and the motivation of $\hat{\Eb}_{impute}$.

 As mentioned in Section~\ref{sec:perturb}, we will use estimates of the maximum principal angles between the subspaces spanned in object space and trait space by $\Xb$ and $\Ab$ as perturbation angle bounds.
 Through repeated replications of the randomly rotated signal and data matrices described in the previous paragraph, we generate bootstrap samples estimating the \textit{distribution} of principal angles between subspaces spanned by $\Xb$ and $\Ab$ in both object and trait space.
 With sufficiently many replications (we use $M = 400$) we can choose high quantiles (e.g. 0.95) of the empirical distributions of maximum principal angles as statistical perturbation angle bounds.
 Recall that $\hat{\phi}$ is the trait space perturbation angle bound, and denote the corresponding object space perturbation angle bound as $\hat{\psi}$.